 Can You Really Prevent Someone from Stealing Your Content?

-Everything has been done and considered, the above-mentioned list is all effective and proven to lessen chances of your content to be stolen or be used without your permission.
+Everything has been done and considered, the above-mentioned list is all effective and proven to lessen the chances of your content being stolen or be used without your permission.
 However, this does not assure that nobody will attempt to copy your work.
-Especially if your content is quite well – made, it will be more attractive to be used as a reference or posted as somebody’s work.
+Especially if your content is quite well–made, it will be more attractive to be used as a reference or posted as somebody’s work.

-There are thousands of photos and videos daily has been grabbed online and are used for personal gain not attributing the rightful designers and owners.
+There are thousands of photos and videos daily that have been grabbed online and are used for personal gain not attributing to the rightful designers and owners.
 Generally, stealing is bad but people shrug it off the fact that the images, ideas, popular clever lines, and even video clips are being stolen every day.

 The most strategic way to protect your content is to constantly monitor your work content online for duplicate and reposted copies.
 You can use various plagiarism checker software to detect and monitor plagiarists who used your content.

 Once you caught someone who has been stealing your online property, make sure you address the issue and demand your right to be properly attributed or rightfully paid.
 Otherwise, you may also go the extra mile to file a criminal case, because stealing is a crime.